Hoa-Itsme/RS_AI_Class_2025/README.md

-# Coding Class – This Semester
+# AI Assistant Class – This Semester

-Welcome to our advanced coding class, where we continue building on concepts from previous semesters and dive deeper into application development, spatial/image analysis, and robust software practices.
+Welcome to our advanced AI development class, where we focus on building a domain-specific AI assistant for remote sensing and geoscience.
+This course builds upon coding and machine learning concepts from previous semesters and introduces specialized methods for AI model adaptation, deployment, and optimization.

 ## Course Overview
 This semester, we will:
-1. **Apply Advanced Python Techniques**
-   Build well-structured applications using best coding practices.
-We will refactor and improve codebases to maximize readability, maintainability, and scalability.

-2. **Leverage Hyperspectral Processing Methods**
-   Incorporate and extend the hyperspectral data processing techniques learned last semester, ensuring familiarity with image handling, data transformations, and relevant libraries.

-3. **Design User-Friendly Interfaces (CLI or GUI)**
-   Focus on creating intuitive command-line interfaces (CLI) and/or graphical user interfaces (GUI) that enhance user experience and streamline workflows.

-4. **Perform Spatial Analyses & Image Classification**
-   Conduct both basic and advanced spatial analyses to interpret geospatial data.
-Implement image classification techniques for a variety of tasks, including remote sensing applications.
+1. **Understand AI Assistant Architecture**
+   Explore the structure of AI assistants, focusing on system prompts, data integration, and LoRA fine-tuning for domain-specific tasks.

+2. **Implement Domain-Specific Knowledge**
+   Collect, clean, and format datasets from geology, hyperspectral imaging, and remote sensing to inject knowledge into pre-trained AI models.

+3. **Develop Efficient Training Pipelines**
+   Apply LoRA and QLoRA workflows for efficient fine-tuning of large language models with limited compute resources.

+4. **Enhance Multimodal Capabilities**
+   Extend AI assistants to process both text and image queries, combining them for more accurate and useful responses.

-5. **Design & Implement Machine Learning Models**
+5. **Deploy and Package AI Models**
-   Develop machine learning solutions tailored to image processing tasks, including feature extraction, classification, and predictive modeling with Python-based libraries.

-6. **Implement Robust Testing & Debugging Practices**
-   Write thorough unit, integration, and system tests to ensure code reliability.
-Employ debugging strategies to identify and resolve issues quickly and effectively.

-7. **Optimize Performance & Document Software**
-   Use profiling tools and optimization methods to enhance application performance.
-Maintain detailed documentation for all modules, ensuring clarity for future development and collaboration.
+   Integrate assistants into user-friendly platforms (Ollama, Chatbox UI) and package them as standalone applications using PyInstaller and Inno Setup.

+6. **Prevent Model Drift & Optimize Performance**
+   Implement strategies to preserve learned skills, prevent drift, and optimize runtime with quantization.

+7. **Showcase and Share Projects**
+   Merge multiple LoRAs, export models for sharing, and present your final AI assistant project.

 ## What You Will Learn
-- Advanced Python development patterns and best practices.
-- Practical hyperspectral processing in real-world scenarios.
+- Fundamentals of AI assistant design and system prompts.
-- Effective user interface design for command-line and graphical applications.
+- Techniques for collecting and cleaning domain-specific datasets.
-- Spatial data analysis, image classification workflows, and geospatial data handling.
-- Machine learning pipelines, including data preparation, model training, and validation.
+- LoRA/QLoRA workflows for parameter-efficient fine-tuning.
+- Replay set strategies for incremental training.
+- Advanced prompt engineering and prompt chaining.
+- Adding multimodal (text + image) capabilities to AI assistants.
-- Strategies for automated testing, debugging, and continuous integration.
+- Quantization for speed and efficiency.
-- Code performance optimization, resource management, and comprehensive documentation.
+- Packaging, exporting, and sharing domain-specific models.

 ## Getting Started
-1. **Prerequisites**: A solid understanding of Python fundamentals, including scripting and basic data processing.
-Familiarity with Git version control.
+1. **Prerequisites**: Python proficiency, basic machine learning knowledge, and familiarity with remote sensing workflows.
-2. **Tools & Libraries**: Python 3.x, NumPy, pandas, GDAL, scikit-learn, TensorFlow or PyTorch (depending on the chosen ML framework), and relevant plotting/visualization libraries.
+2. **Tools & Libraries**: Python 3.x, Hugging Face Transformers, Ollama, Chatbox UI, PyTorch/TensorFlow, LoRA/QLoRA frameworks.
-3. **Project Structure**: You will be guided in organizing your project files to separate scripts, data, tests, and documentation in a clear, maintainable structure.
+3. **Project Structure**: Organized folders for scripts, datasets, LoRA checkpoints, and deployment files to ensure clarity and maintainability.

 ## How to Contribute
-- **Fork this Repository**: Make changes or add new features and submit Pull Requests for review.
+- **Fork this Repository**: Suggest improvements and submit Pull Requests for review.
-- **Open Issues**: Report bugs, request new features, or ask for clarifications.
+- **Open Issues**: Report bugs, request features, or ask for clarifications.
-- **Share Ideas**: Collaborate with peers on discussion boards to exchange tips and best practices.
+- **Collaborate**: Share prompts, training data, and workflows with peers.

-We look forward to an exciting and intensive semester of coding together!
+We look forward to building and showcasing powerful domain-specific AI assistants together!